rooklift/disorderBook/README.md

 There is no authentication by default.
 If you want authentication, edit `accounts.json` to contain a list of valid users and their API keys and run `python3 disorderBook_main.py -a accounts.json` (then authentication will work in [the same way](https://starfighter.readme.io/docs/api-authentication-authorization) as on the official servers, via "X-Starfighter-Authorization" headers).

+## WebSockets

+Thanks to the [SimpleWebSocketServer](https://github.com/dpallot/simple-websocket-server) library, we now have WebSockets.
+They are disabled by default; enable with the `--websockets` command line option.

 ## Features

 * Your bots can use whatever accounts, venues, and symbols they like